-- 2.5 The North and Mid Wales Trunk Road Agency (NMWTRA) is the highway authority for road lighting on trunk roads and will have its own policies and practices for maintenance of those installations.
-The maintenance of these installations is carried out by Flintshire County Council on behalf of NMWTRA and also utilises the Flintshire County Council specifications for installations and maintenance on many of its development and maintenance regimes. - 2.6 Flintshire County Council as an authority has a statutory duty to provide traffic signals and certain illuminated traffic road signs as described and laid out within the Traffic Signs Regulation and General Directions Act 2023.
-The policy and specifications cover the duties and aspects relating to these for maintenance and functionality. - 2.7 Flintshire County Council has a duty to ensure that all installations on, across, above or over the adoptable highway network and its own infrastructure are fully compliant and as such ensure that all such installations follow the appropriate request and approval process in line with the specifications and British Standards 7671.
+- 2.4 The North and Mid Wales Trunk Road Agency (NMWTRA) is the highway authority for road lighting on trunk roads and will have it's own polices and practices for maintenance of those installations.
+The maintenance of these lights is carried out by Flintshire County Council on behalf of NMWTRA and also utilises the Flintshire County Council specifications for installations and maintenance on many of its development and maintenance regimes. - 2.5 Flintshire County Council as an authority have a statutory duty to provide traffic signals and certain illuminated traffic road signs as described and laid out within the traffic signs regulation and general directions Act 2023.
+The policy and specifications cover the duties and aspects relating to these for maintenance and functionality. - 2.6 Flintshire County Council has a duty to ensure that all installations on, above or over the adoptable highway network and its own infrastructure are fully compliant and as such ensure that all such installations follow the appropriate request and approval process in line with the specifications and British Standards 7671.

-3. Main Aims
+3 Main Aims

-3.1 Flintshire County Council Street Lighting Team's aims are as follows:
+Flintshire County Council Street Lighting Team's aims are as follows:

-- a.
-To manage our current Street Lighting and illuminated street furniture network in a safe and fit for purpose condition and in accordance with legislation and the highway asset management plan (HAMP). - b.
-To manage the reaction time to rectify and respond to reported faults - c.
-To provide the highest quality of service providing excellent value for money. - d.
-To reduce the carbon footprint and environmental impact of the Council - 3.2 The Aims will be achieved by the following: - a.
-Ensure that a high proportion of Street Lighting and illuminated Street Furniture is functioning correctly at all times. - b.
-Ensure that faulty illuminated street furniture is repaired wherever possible within the timescales specified within this policy. - c.
-Visit all illuminated street furniture on a regular basis in accordance with the timescale specified within this policy to undertake planned preventative maintenance and to verify their structural and electrical condition. - d.
-Ensure the appropriate quality of light is being provided by replacing all lamps (where applicable) on a regular basis in accordance with the timescale specified within this policy. - e.
-Develop a risk management strategy to undertake an effective planned renewal programme for the replacement of obsolete and life expired columns utilising the available budgets. - f.
-Ensure compliance with the various acts and standards such as the British Standards 7671, Electricity at Work Regulations 1989 and Flintshire County Council's specifications are met by periodically tested and inspecting all Illuminated units, electrical assets, street lighting units and rectifying identified defects. - g.
-Continue to develop further the management information system in order to effectively manage the inventory. - h.
-The service will endeavour to reduce the carbon footprint of the service in the following ways: - i.
-The purchase of low energy lighting units for all replacements - ii.
-Installation of new energy saving equipment when necessary - iii.
-Installation of dimming equipment in accordance with the policy - iv.
-Installation of part night equipment in accordance with the policy - v.
-Installation of tried and tested equipment to reduce waste - vi.
-Employ appropriate recycling of life expired components - vii.
-Carry out timely repairs and maintenance - viii.
-Bulk light source change (certain areas) on a four-year cycle - ix.
+- 1. To manage our current Street Lighting and illuminated street furniture network in a safe and fit for purpose condition and in accordance with legislation and HAMP. - 2.
+To manage the reaction time to rectify and respond to reported faults - 3 To provide the highest quality of service providing excellent value for money. - 4.
+Reduce the Carbon footprint and environmental impact of the service

+The Aims will be achieved by the following

+- 1. Ensure that a high proportion of Street Lighting and illuminated Street Furniture is functioning correctly at all times. - 2.
+Ensure faulty Illuminated Street Furniture is wherever possible repaired within the timescales specified within this policy. - 3.
+Visit all Illuminated Street Furniture on a regular basis in accordance with the timescale specified within this policy to undertake planned preventative maintenance and to verify their structural and electrical condition. - 4.
+Ensure the appropriate quality of light is being provided by replacing all lamps (where applicable) on a regular basis in accordance with the timescale specified within this policy. - 5.
+Develop a risk management strategy to undertake an effective planned renewal programme for the replacement of obsolete and life expired columns utilising the available budgets. - 6.
+Ensure compliance with the various acts and standards such as the British Standards 7671, Electricity at Work Regulations 1989 and Flintshire County Council's specifications are met by periodically tested and inspecting all Illuminated units, electrical assets, street lighting units and rectifying identified defects. - 7.
+Continue to develop further the management information system in order to effectively manage the inventory. - 8.
+The service will endeavour to reduce the carbon footprint of the service in the following ways: - a.
+The purchase of low energy lighting units for all replacements - b.
+Installation of new energy saving equipment when necessary - c.
+Installation of dimming equipment in accordance with the policy - d.
+Installation of part night equipment in accordance with the policy - e.
+Installation of tried and tested equipment to reduce waste

+- f.
+Employ appropriate recycling of life expired components - g.
+Carry out timely repairs and maintenance - h.
+Bulk light source change (certain areas) on a four year cycle - i.
 Employ monitoring and management systems and night time inspections